xaaha/tldrnotes/src/content/notes/ruby-speedrun.md

 ## Class

 > [!IMPORTANT]
 > Ruby is OOP.
-So, class is important
+So, class is it's first class citizen.

 - Using `attr_accessor` and manually defining getter and setter methods.